 The most convenient way to reach the Kebnekaise region is fly to Stockholm, with connecting flights on to Kiruna airport.

-Transfers to and from the road head at Nikkaluokta and skidoo transfers into and out of the mountains are all included in the trip price.
+Group transfers to the hotel and road head at Nikkaluokta and skidoo transfers into the mountains are all included in the trip price.

-SAS offer flights from the UK, the best being Heathrow or Manchester to Kiruna via Stockholm.
+SAS offer flights from Heathrow to Kiruna via Stockholm.

 - departing Heathrow on Fri 12th Apr 2024 – fly to Kiruna (KRN) airport with SAS.
 LHR 10.35 – KRN 20.00.
 Check Skyscanner or the SAS website for your best option.